acbsp/bonafide.guru/en/contents.rst

 Thousands of guests come to this Temple every day and each visitor receives a free cup of kitchri cooked of rise and dal.
-It’s a humble effort of domestic devotees to fulfill Srila Prabhupadas desire which He once expressed in 1974: *“God is a father and where there is father there is no hunger… Nobody in 10 miles radius around temple should be hungry*\ ”.
+It’s a humble effort of domestic devotees to fulfill |SP|'s desire which He once expressed in 1974: *“God is a father and where there is father there is no hunger… Nobody in 10 miles radius around temple should be hungry*\ ”.